Florida HVAC license and insurance requirements

 The DBPR requires that all license holders in the construction industry carry certain levels of business insurance in Florida.
 In addition, certain types of HVAC insurance may help to protect your business.

-General Liability insurance
+General liability insurance

 These limits are significantly less than Florida general contractors, who must carry $300,000 in liability insurance and $50,000 in property damage coverage.

-General liability insurance in Florida can help cover the costs of work-related accidents or property damage to third-parties.
+General liability insurance in Florida can help cover the costs of work-related accidents or property damage to third parties.

-Workers’ Compensation insurance
+Workers’ compensation insurance

-Tools and Equipment insurance
+Tools and equipment insurance

 Tools and equipment insurance can help cover the cost of replacements and repairs for damaged or stolen work gear.

-Commercial Auto insurance
+Commercial auto insurance

-Commercial Property insurance
+Commercial property insurance

-How NEXT helps HVAC businesses in Florida
+How NEXT helps Florida HVAC licensed contractors

-NEXT Insurance can help you quickly find the right insurance at an affordable price so you can get your HVAC contractor license and protect your business.
+NEXT can help you quickly find the right insurance at an affordable price so you can get your HVAC contractor license and protect your business.

 We’re 100% dedicated to self-employed workers and small businesses, which allows us to create customized insurance packages.